Josh Gowling

 Gowling began his career with West Bromwich Albion and saw action on the continent when he moved to Danish side Herfølge, where he also took in a loan spell with Ølstykke FC.
 He returned to England in 2005 and played professionally for AFC Bournemouth, Carlisle United, Hereford United, Gillingham, Lincoln City, Kidderminster Harriers and Grimsby Town.
 In 2017 he joined Torquay United and had a spell on loan with Alfreton Town before joining Hereford.
-He was appointed manager in January 2020.
+He was appointed manager in January 2020 and left the role in February 2023.

-Career
+Playing career

 Early career

 A central defender, Gowling began his career as a trainee at West Bromwich Albion aged just 14 under the guidance of Richard O'Kelly.

 Following his release from Albion, he signed for Danish Premier Division club Herfølge Boldklub, making 17 appearances in 2003–04 and 13 appearances in 2004–05.
 He soon became disillusioned with life in Denmark, and returned to England.

 AFC Bournemouth

 He joined AFC Bournemouth on a trial basis to begin with in the 2005 close season, and signed a one-year contract after impressing in various pre-season friendlies.
 He began the 2005–06 season in good form before rupturing his knee ligaments after about a minute's play in the away match to Brentford – this serious injury ruled him out for the rest of the season.
 Having gradually returned to full fitness following his injury, Gowling featured in over 30 league games during the 2006–07 season, scoring his first professional goal in the process in a game against Rotherham United.

 His performance in the 2–0 home win against Yeovil Town on 15 March 2008 saw him named in the League One Team of the Week.
 In 2007–08 he made 39 league appearances as Bournemouth were relegated to League Two.